 Starting to save for retirement is essential when you are young because this gives your funds more time to generate interest.
 So, in the long run, you will have more funds then what you started with.
 Also, most employers are willing to match your contribution to give a little extra boost.
 Try to set a goal of how much you want to be saved in your retirement account by a certain age.
 This will allow the interest to work its magic.
 Lastly, keep in mind you don’t have to save your retirement funds in a traditional account if you aren’t ready.
 Start by putting your money in a savings account.

 There are many different aspects of finance.
 If you feel that you could be more educated towards any subject, make it a goal to read a new article or listen to a podcast about it every day.
-A great example would be to learn more about saving and budgeting.
+For example, learn more about saving and budgeting.
 After you have some basic knowledge, put your new skills to the test, and see if you can be a successful saver.
 In the long run, becoming more financially literate may help you with your personal financial decisions.
+Take a quiz to determine your Credit Card IQ.

 Have you figured out what your financial resolutions for the New Year are?
 If not, start by figuring out what some of your financial weaknesses are and start from there.
 It may be as easy as sticking to your monthly budget!